D.W. Tomlinson, Early Portrait, Ca. 1921 (Source: NASM)

 D.W.
 Tomlinson was born at Batavia, NY, April 28, 1897.
 He was appointed to the US Naval Academy in 1914, graduating with the class of 1918, which was accelerated (WWI) and graduated on June 28, 1917.

 Tomlinson's NASM biography folder (cited, left sidebar) has a lengthy oral transcript of an excellent interview with him performed at his Oregon home during September, 1985.
 Some of what follows is summarized from that interview and other sources cited.

-He became a Naval Aviator (No. 2923) on August 11, 1921.
+Tomlinson became a Naval Aviator (No. 2923) on August 11, 1921 (not documented on the card above).
 He was an early believer that if aircraft could not fly at night or in bad weather, they wouldn't be very useful.
 Because of that belief, he became an early proponent of instrument guidance and flight.
 While in the Navy, he owned personally two (consecutive) JN4s and barnstormed at airshows on weekends.
 He was a Naval Aviator from 1920-22, then an instructor in the Department of Marine Engineering, U.S. Naval Academy from 1923-1925.
 He returned to Naval Aviation from 1925-1929.

 By 1928-29, he was the leader of the "Three Sea Hawks", the Navy's first aerobatic team.
 The group was commonly referred to as the precursor of the "Blue Angels".
 They represented the Navy at the National Air Races at Los Angeles, September 8-16, 1928.
 Below, from the Bureau of Aeronautics Newsletter of October 3, 1928, is documentation of their performance.